 - securing public safety

 - preventing public nuisance

-- promoting and improving public health
+- protecting and improving public health, and

-- protecting children and young persons from harm
+- protecting children and young persons from harm.

 Further Acts that impact upon the licensing regime in Scotland include:

 As well as this primary legislation, the licensing regime in Scotland is also affected by a range of secondary legislation.